Christmas Day in the United Kingdom is celebrated on December 25.

-Christmas is a religious, cultural, and commercial holiday, a day when most Americans spend time with family and friends, exchanging gifts and sharing meals.
-It is a federal holiday - most shops and businesses are closed.
+Christmas is a religious, cultural, and commercial holiday, a day when most Brits spend time with family and friends, exchanging gifts and sharing meals.
+It is a public holiday so most shops and businesses are closed.

 Towns and churches are decorated with nativity scenes incorporating baby Jesus, Mary, Joseph, animals, shepherds, and angels.

 Origins of Christmas

 The ancient peoples of Europe would perform midwinter ceremonies, around the winter solstice, to mark the rebirth of the sun, when the days would start to get longer again.
 The Scandinavians had Yule, burning a log and feasting for as long as it burned.
 The Romans followed Saturnalia, a week-long hedonistic feast involving drinking, merrymaking, gift-giving, and also decorating homes with evergreens.
 People threw standards and norms aside: peasants would take over the city, masters would become slaves, men would dress as women, etc. The feast culminated in the birthday of Mithra, the sun-god, December 25.
 On December 25, 274, the sun-god was named the principal patron of the Roman empire and a temple was dedicated to him in the Campus Martius.

 Emperor Constantine of the Western Roman Empire converted to Christianity in 313 AD and granted legal recognition to the religion.
 In an effort to unite his empire, he merged Christian and pagan festivals.
 The book The Paganism in Our Christianity states: “It was a definite Christian policy to take over the pagan festivals endeared to the people by tradition, and to give them a Christian significance”.
 The Roman Church held its first official observance on December 25, 336 AD.
 This is thought to be the first recorded Christmas celebration.